 In general, your financial need is determined by two factors:

-- Cost of Attendance (COA) is tuition, fees, room and board, transportation and other costs associated with attendance established by the school - Expected Family Contribution (EFC) is determined from what you report on the FAFSA
+- Cost of Attendance (COA) is tuition, fees, room and board, transportation and other costs associated with attendance established by the college/university. - Expected Family Contribution (EFC) is determined from what you report on the FAFSA.

-COA - EFC = FINANCIAL NEED
+COA - EFC = Financial Need